katprogrammer/IDAssignment1/README.md

 # Global Warming

-The purpose of this website is to raise awareness on the issue of climate change/global warming what is global warming?, why is it important? where is it happening?, educate viewers on what they can do to help climate change.
+The purpose of this website is to raise awareness on the issue of climate change/global warming.
+Answering questions such as what is global warming?, why is it important? where is it happening?.
+The goal is to educate viewers on what they can do to tackle global warming, so global warming can be reduced and we can SaveGaia Together.

 ## Design Process